 A professional engineering firm like New York Engineers will estimate the gas load requirements after performing a plan review or detailed site survey.

-NY Engineers has a great track record and boasts the fastest average turnaround for new gas connection approvals.
+New York Engineers has a great track record and boasts the fastest average turnaround for new gas connection approvals.
 The only delay will be if new gas connections have been suspended in your area for some reason, for example, because of pipeline capacity upstream of distribution systems.